How do I transfer my pension to Australia?

 The Non-Concessional Contribution cap (NCCC) is the limit an Australian resident can contribute into an

-Australian superannuation scheme from their post-tax earnings.
+The Non-Concessional Contributions Cap (NCCC) is the limit an Australian resident can contribute into an Australian superannuation scheme from their post-tax earnings.
 Included in this cap may be transferred in from non-Australian schemes – such as UK pensions.
-From 1st July 2021, this cap is A$110,000 per Australian tax year.
+From the 1st July 2021, this cap is $110,000 per Australian tax year.
 If a member is under age 67, it may be possible to ‘bring forward’ two years ‘worth of non-concessional contributions and transfer $330,000 in one tax year from the UK.
 The member would have to wait two complete Australian tax years before they can make a further transfer.

 What are your options now?